micmog/LaserbeamFoam/README.md

 ## Overview
 Presented here is the extensible open-source volume-of-fluid (VOF) solver laserbeamFoam, for studying high energy density laser based advanced manufacturing processes and laser-substrate interactions.
 In this implementation the metallic substrate, and shielding gas phase, are treated as in-compressible.
 The solver fully captures the fusion/melting state transition of the metallic substrate.
 For the vapourisation of the substrate, the explicit volumetric dilation due to the vapourisation state transition is neglected, instead, a phenomenological recoil pressure term is used to capture the contribution to the momentum and energy fields due to vaporisation events. laserbeamFoam also captures surface tension effects, the temperature dependence of surface tension (Marangoni) effects, latent heat effects due to melting/fusion (and vapourisation), buoyancy effects due to the thermal expansion of the phases using a Boussinesq approximation, and momentum damping due to solidification.

-A ray-tracing algorithm is implemented that permits the incident Gaussian laser beam to be discretised based on the computational grid resolution.
-The 'Rays' of this incident laser beam are then tracked through the domain through their multiple reflections.
-The absorptivity of a particular ray is given using the Fresnel equations.
+A ray-tracing algorithm is implemented that permits the incident Gaussian laser beam to be discretised into a number of 'Rays' based on the computational grid resolution.
+The 'Rays' of this incident laser beam are then tracked through the domain through their multiple reflections; with the energy deposited by each ray determined through the Fresnel equations.

 The solver approach is based on the adiabatic two-phase interFoam code developed by [OpenCFD Ltd.](http://openfoam.com/).
 Target applications for laserbeamFoam include:

 * Laser Welding
 * Laser Drilling
+* Laser Powder Bed Fusion
+* Selective Laser Melting

-The laserbeamFoam solver is evvectively an extension of the beamWeldFoam solver previously released, with the implementation of the Ray-Tracing functionality and the Fresnel absorptivity model.
+The laserbeamFoam solver is effectively an extension of the beamWeldFoam solver previously released, with the implementation of the Ray-Tracing functionality and the Fresnel absorptivity model.

 ## Installation